Pylons/pyramid/docs/narr/views.rst

 The ``view`` ZCML directive has many possible attributes.
 Some of the attributes are descriptive or influence rendering.
-Other attributes are *predicates*, meaning that they evaluate to true or false when view lookup is performed.
+Other attributes are :term:`predicate` attributes, meaning that they imply an evaluation to true or false when view lookup is performed.

 *All* predicates named in a view configuration must evaluate to true in order for the view callable it names to be considered "invokable"